Oldest pub on the Royal Mile to become oyster bar

 Seven years after the retirement of its long-standing landlady, the White Horse will also be serving up platters of lobsters, crab and scallops.

-The transformation of the White Horse, which is said to have suffered a drop in trade since the introduction of the smoking ban in Scotland, has been announced in the wake of a radical transformation of part of the Old Town in recent years.
+The transformation of the White Horse, which is said to have suffered a drop in trade since the introduction of the smoking ban, has been announced in the wake of a radical regeneration of part of the Old Town in recent years.

-The White Horse Oster & Seafood Bar will feature its own custom-made lobster tank, with crab fries, sesamie tune and monkfish curry also expected to be on the menu.
+The White Horse Oyster & Seafood Bar will feature its own custom-made lobster tank, with crab fries, sesamie tuna and monkfish curry also expected to be on the menu.

-The revamped White House is being run by the same operators behind two of the Old Town’s most fashionable restaurants, Monteiths, off the High Street, and Chop Chop, on Market Street.
+The White House is being taken over by the Compass Group, which has two of the Old Town’s most fashionable restaurants, Monteiths, off the High Street, and Chop Chop, on Market Street.

-Mark Fraser, managing director of the Compass Group, said: “We wanted to go back to basics and create a classic and relaxed offering where the ingredients take centre stage, so sourcing the very best seafood is crucial for us at White Horse.
+Managing director Mark Fraser said: “We wanted to go back to basics and create a classic and relaxed offering where the ingredients take centre stage.

-“Shellfish is often considered a luxury ingredient, and seafood restaurants as formal and expensive.

 The White Horse was the scene of the “Stoppit Stravaig” in 1639 when a group of Scottish noblemen gathered at the coaching inn before setting off to negotiate with King Charles I only to b confronted by a mob of angry townsfolk who prevented them from leaving.

-Famous resident of the close included William Dick, who would go on to found Edinburgh’s famous Royal School of Veterinary Studies in 1823.
+Famous residents of the close included William Dick, who would go on to found Edinburgh’s famous Royal School of Veterinary Studies in 1823.

-A new era was heralded at the White Horse in 2010 when landlady Kath Will called it a day after nearly 30 years.
+The White House last underwent a refurbishment in 2010 after landlady Kath Will called it a day after nearly 30 years.